 These false prophets cut themselves in order to gain their god’s attention.
 It didn’t work.

 You might be saying, “What in the world does this have to do with teenagers cutting themselves today?”
 I know there is plenty of clinical research that reveals reasons why someone might cut themselves and I readily admit that I am no expert on this issue.
 Believe me, I am quick to refer when I encounter problems like these that are outside of my pay-grade and experience.
 But I do believe that this passage of Scripture reveals something on this important issue.

 My preacher friend pointed out that self-hatred is inward-focused.
-It is one definition of self-consumation.
+It is one definition of self-centeredness.
 If you hate yourself or suffer from low self-esteem and self-loathing, everything is about you.
 Your world is focused on yourself.

 One common explanation for cutting is that it helps the cutter become aware of the fact that he or she can still feel.
 If your god is yourself…if you are your idol, cutting is an attempt to gain your own attention, just like the prophets of Baal striving to gain the attention of their idol.

 Another explanation is that the cutter is starving for attention.
 Often, they will tell others or leave their scars uncovered in plain view.
 I have had a friend send me pictures of their scars so that I could see.
 They wanted me to know.
 See, if your idol is attention or getting people to notice you and value you, or other people in general, you do anything to gain that attention.
 You’ll do anything to get noticed.
 Just like the prophets of Baal.

 Put quite simply, cutting is a symptom of idolatry.
 When you cut yourself, you are desperately trying to capture the attention of your idols.